-- 1. Choose which Window Comparator to use (see the WINCM description in the ADCn.CTRLE register), and set the required threshold(s) by writing to ADCn.WINLT and/or ADCn.WINHT register(s). - 2.
-Optional: Enable the interrupt request by writing a '1' to the Window Comparator Interrupt Enable (WCMP) bit in the Interrupt Control (ADCn.INTCTRL) register.
+- Choose which Window Comparator to use (see the WINCM description in ADCn.CTRLE), and set the required threshold(s) by writing to ADCn.WINLT and/or ADCn.WINHT. - Optional: enable the interrupt request by writing a '1' to the Window Comparator Interrupt Enable (WCMP) bit in the Interrupt Control (ADCn.INTCTRL) register.

-Enable the Window Comparator and select a mode by writing a non-zero value to the WINCM bit field in the ADCn.CTRLE register.
+Enable the Window Comparator and select a mode by writing a non-zero value to the WINCM bit field in ADCn.CTRLE.